dejaime/parrot/README.md

 ## Features

-    Lightweight: Implements Xoroshiro128+ for high-performance random number generation.
+- Lightweight: Implements Xoroshiro128+ for high-performance random number generation.

-    Embedded Ready: no_std by default, supports anything from ARM to WASM to embedded use cases.
+- Embedded Ready: no_std by default, supports anything from ARM to WASM to embedded use cases.

-	String Seeding: Use `u64` or `str` seeds for creative products and games!
+- Convenient Seeding: Use `u64` or `str` seeds for creative products and games!

-    Deterministic Perlin Noise: Spatially coherent 2D noise that uses a static permutation table (no "TV static" artifacts or mutable state).

-    Thread Safe Perlin Noise: The noise generator is immutable (&self) and can be shared across threads without locking.
+- Deterministic and Thread Safe Perlin Noise: Spatially coherent 2D noise that uses a static permutation table (no "TV static" artifacts or mutable state).
+The noise generator is immutable (&self) and can be shared across threads without locking.

 ## Benchmarks 🚀